Automatic requests

 Once timing + message are set, toggle Automatic review requests on.
 Future completed jobs trigger a send.Manual requests

-For one-off cases (a customer who’s happy with you but the deal isn’t tracked in our pipeline; a customer you want to ask out-of-cycle):What the customer experiences
+For one-off cases (a customer who’s happy with you but the deal isn’t tracked in our pipeline; a customer you want to ask out-of-cycle):From a conversation

 - They get the SMS / email with the message you wrote, including the review link.